mattermost/docs/source/process/asset-guidelines.rst

 Step-by-Step Asset Creation Guide for Artists
 ----------------------------------------------

-Follow these steps to create an asset for integration or feature promotion, integration blog tweet, or user award tweet.
+Follow these steps to create an asset for integration or feature promotion or for guest blog posts.

 You can find sample templates `in this Google drive <https://drive.google.com/open?id=0Bx-9w8QDFlfcbUh2bGdkRElJaWs>`_.